-- 8 Remember the Sabbath day, to keep it holy. - 9 Six days shall thou labor, and do all thy work. - 10 But the seventh day is the Sabbath of the Lord thy God.
-In it thou shall not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates. - 11 For in six days the Lord made heaven and earth, the sea, and all that in them is, and rested the seventh day.
-Wherefore the Lord blessed the Sabbath day, and hallowed it.
+- 8 Remember the Sabbath day to keep it holy. - 9 Six days shall you labor and do all your work: - But the seventh day is the Sabbath of the Lord your God: in it you shall not do any work, you, nor your son, nor your daughter, your man-servant, nor your maid-servant, nor your cattle, nor your stranger that is within your gates: - For in six days the Lord made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the Lord blessed the Sabbath day and hallowed it.